 Furthermore, ECC codes are automatically added upon writing to flash memory.
-Because there are no read cycle penalties as a result of error correction, there is no need to give any consideration to read correction penalties during software development.
+Because there are no read cycle penalties as a result of error correction, it is not necessary to consider the error correction penalties during software development.

 This document explains flash memory in the case where it is being used in CPU mode.